phalcon/documentation/docs/api/phalcon_mvc.md

 ```php
 public function update(): bool;
 ```
 Updates a model instance.
-If the instance doesn't exist in the persistence it will throw an exception.
+If the instance does not exist in the persistence it will throw an exception.
 Returning `true` on success or `false` otherwise.